 The critical difference from traditional search: AI tools give 3 to 5 recommendations, not ten pages of results.
 If your business isn't in that shortlist, you simply don't exist to that customer.

 The good news: getting cited by AI is not reserved for big brands with big budgets.
 The businesses winning right now are the ones that have made themselves easy for AI to understand, trust, and recommend.
-Here's exactly how to do that.

 Key takeaway: AI citation is the new local SEO.
 The same signals that made you rank in Google Maps now determine whether ChatGPT, Perplexity, and Google AI Overviews put your name in front of customers.